 Value for money: All National Trust properties are extremely well looked after.
 No matter which one you choose, if it’s National Trust you can be sure to make a good decision.
 You can’t possibly be disappointed by it.
 Of course, they are all very different and you will like some more than others but no matter what you will always have the guarantee to have a great experience.

-Money saving: With a membership, you will pay maximum £72 per year.
-Most National Trust places costs about £20 and that doesn’t even include carpark.
+Money saving: With a membership, you will pay a maximum of £72 per year.
+Most National Trust places cost about £20 and that doesn’t even include carpark.
 If you go more than 3 times a year, it will save you a lot of money.

 History: The National Trust chooses its properties very carefully.
 They all have a very interesting history.
-They are representative of an important period in the British history.
-You will learn plenty visiting them.
+They are representative of an important period in British history.
+You will learn plenty while visiting them.